pawsey-kbuckley/docs-csm/install/set_gigabyte_node_bmc_to_factory_defaults.md

 - Run `ipmitool -I lanplus -U admin -P password -H BMC_or_CMC_IP mc reset cold` and flash it again after 5 minutes (300 seconds).
 - If booted from the PIT node:
-  - The firmware packages are located in the HFP package provided with the Shasta release
+- The firmware packages are located in the HPE Cray EX HPC Firmware Pack (HFP) provided with the Shasta release.
   - The required scripts are located in `/var/www/fw/river/sh-svr-scripts`

 ### Apply the BMC Factory Command